PaintedOstrich/sbService/notifications/notification_readme.txt

 {TODO} the client should should be able to receive an extension /link or #link with parameters to show these notifications upon landing in the app

+You can specify options from 4 of the same notifications down to 0 in the config file.

+It should look like the following in the correct json format:

+{
+  "creative":{
+    "templates" : {
+      "wonBet" : {
+        "1" : [
+          {
+            "template" : "Congratulations, you won a bet", "creativeRef" : "wonBet1"
+          },
+          {
+            "wonBet2" : "Congratulations, you won @amount on a bet", "creativeRef" : "wonBet2"
+          },
+          {
+            "wonBet3" : "Congratulations, you beat @user and won a bet", "creativeRef" : "wonBet3"
+          }
+        ],
+        "2" : [
+          {
+            "template" : "Congratulations, you won @count bets", "creativeRef" : "wonBet4"
+          },
+          {
+            "template" : "Congratulations, you beat @user and @user in bets", "creativeRef" : "wonBet5"
+          }
+        ],
+        "3" : [
+          {
+             "template" : "Congratulations, you beat @user and @user, and @count other in bets", "creativeRef" : "wonBet7"
+          }
+        ],
+        "4" : [
+          {
+            "template" : "Congratulations, you beat @user and @user, and @count others in bets", "creativeRef" : "wonBet8"
+          },
+          {
+            "template" : "Congratulations, you won @amount in @count bets", "creativeRef" : "wonBet9"
+          }
+        ]
+      },
+      "lostBet" : {
+        "1" : [
+          {
+            "template" : "You just lost a bet.
+Bet again and improve your odds!", "creativeRef" : "lostBet1"
+          },
+          {
+            "template" : "You lost a bet on the @team.
+Challenge @user again!", "creativeRef" : "lostBet2"
+          }
+        ]
+      },
+       "betAccepted" : {
+        "1" : [
+          {
+            "template" : "@user accepted your bet",
+            "creativeRef" : "betAccepted1"
+          }
+        ],
+        "2" : [
+         {
+            "template" : "@user and @user accepted your bets", "creativeRef" : "betAccepted2"
+          }
+        ]
+      },
+       "betPrompted" : {
+        "1" : [
+          {
+            "template" : "@user challenged you to a bet!", "creativeRef" : "betPromted1"
+          },
+          {
+            "template" : "@user challenged you to bet on the @team", "creativeRef" : "betPromted2"
+          }
+        ],
+        "2" : [ ]
+      }
+    },
+    "notificationPriority" : {
+      "betPrompted" : 10,
+      "wonBet" : 9,
+      "betAccepted" : 1,
+      "lostBet": 5
+    },
+    "creativeKeys" : [
+      "@user",
+      "@amount",
+      "@count",
+      "@team"
+    ]
+  },
+  "notifQueueConfig" : {
+    "minTimeBetweenNotifications" : 240
+  }
+}